jberros/booster_soccer_showdown/README.md

 ## Training

-We provide a minimal reinforcement learning pipeline for training agents with **Deep Deterministic Policy Gradient (DDPG)** in the Booster Soccer Showdown environments.
+We provide a minimal reinforcement learning pipeline for training agents with **Deep Deterministic Policy Gradient (DDPG)** in the Booster Soccer Showdown environments in the `training_scripts/` folder.
 The training stack consists of three scripts:

 ### 1) `ddpg.py`